BNSR-Invariants of Surface Houghton Groups: The Stein--Farley complex is CAT(0)

-\begin{lemma} \textbf{(Uniqueness of Ascending Edges)} Given a vertex $v=[Z,\varphi]$, there exists exactly one ascending edge in each direction, i.e. for $i\in\{1,\dots,n\}$, the collection $\{[Z\cup B_{i},\varphi]\}$, where $B_{i}$ is in the $i$th end, exhausts the ascending link of $v$. \end{lemma} \begin{proof} What we wish to show is that, given two representatives $[Z,\varphi]=[Z',\varphi']$, whenever we ascend from $[Z',\varphi']$ by adding a piece in the $i$th end, we obtain the same vertex as by adding a piece in the $i$th end to $[Z,\varphi]$.
+\begin{lemma} \textbf{(Uniqueness of Ascending Edges)} Given a vertex $v=[Z,\varphi]$, there exists exactly one ascending edge in each direction, i.e. for $i\in\{1,\dots,n\}$, the collection $\{[Z\cup B_{i},\varphi]\}$, where $B_{i}$ is the piece in the $i$th end adjacent to $Z$, exhausts the vertices of the ascending link of $v$. \end{lemma} \begin{proof} What we wish to show is that, given two representatives $[Z,\varphi]=[Z',\varphi']$, whenever we ascend from $[Z',\varphi']$ by adding a piece in the $i$th end, we obtain the same vertex as by adding a piece in the $i$th end to $[Z,\varphi]$.
 Consider the following diagram: